 Our core composition faculty, Fred Frith and Roscoe Mitchell, have won international renown as composers and performers in a terrain that covers the spectrum from conventionally notated work to a wide range of experimental practices.
 We regularly invite distinguished guest composers to teach at Mills, most recently Hilda Paredes and Zeena Parkins; and composition students may study electronic and computer music with faculty from the Center for Contemporary Music, the historic electronic music studio that has been a pioneering presence in American music for more than 40 years.
 Scholars David Bernstein, a specialist in the music of John Cage as well as the tonal theories of Arnold Schoenberg, and Nalini Ghuman, whose interests include post-colonial perspectives on musical Orientalism, nationalism, and cross-cultural musical exchange, also teach courses in the composition program.

 To enhance our students' learning experience, Mills sponsors at least one visiting composer each year.
-Lou Harrison was the first Jean Macduff Vaux Composer-in-Residence in 1998–99, followed in consecutive years by Gordon Mumma, José Maceda, Bun-Ching Lam, Cecil Taylor, Meredith Monk, Terry Riley, James Tenney, Maggie Nicols, Helmut Lachenmann, Muhal Richard Abrams, and Julia Wolfe.
+Lou Harrison was the first Jean Macduff Vaux Composer-in-Residence in 1998–99, followed in consecutive years by Gordon Mumma, José Maceda, Bun-Ching Lam, Cecil Taylor, Meredith Monk, Terry Riley, James Tenney, Maggie Nicols, Helmut Lachenmann, Muhal Richard Abrams, Julia Wolfe, Christian Wolff, Alvin Lucier, Laurie Anderson, and George Lewis.
 In addition, current resident artists the Eclipse Quartet, a vibrant string quartet specializing in contemporary music, visit each semester to perform as well as work with student composers and musicians.